JefferyLiangNZ/geodesy-stack-deployment-book/provision-the-geodesy-stack/prerequisive.md

 ### a**wscli**

 Installs it first and run aws configured --profile geodesy.

-\(details is omitted\)
+Details are omitted.

 ### credstash